ajtock/NGS_intro_Cambridge_SysBio/README.md

 ### Exercise 7

-Consulting the SAMtools manual, run a [`samtools view`](http://www.htslib.org/doc/samtools-view.html) command that will:
+Consulting the [SAMtools manual](http://www.htslib.org/doc/samtools-view.html) and this [tool for decoding SAM flags](https://broadinstitute.github.io/picard/explain-flags.html), run a [`samtools view`](http://www.htslib.org/doc/samtools-view.html) command that will:
 1. include the SAM header section
 2. retain reads that each align as part of a proper ("concordant") paired-end alignment
 3. remove any unmapped reads